We are actively involved in a range of methodological research and other projects.

 Health technology evaluations must strike a critical balance between ensuring transparency of the evidence and decision-making and protecting confidential information.
 NICE has worked with HTA agencies in Canada (CADTH) and the US (ICER) to create a more consistent approach to handling clinical data.

 The agencies have published a joint position statement on the confidentiality of clinical data.
-The principles in the statement are operationalised in the guide describing the interim methods and process changes that we have implemented as a result of the proportionate approach to technology appraisals work.
+The principles in the statement are operationalised in NICE health technology evaluations: the manual.

 Read the position statement (Word)